 |Principal Card||Supp.
 Card|

 The KrisFlyer UOB Credit Card has an annual fee of S$192.60 for the principal cardholder, which is waived for the first year.
-The first supplementary card carries no fee, but the second onwards will cost S$96.30 each.
+The first supplementary card is free, but the second onwards will cost S$96.30 each.

-Paying the principal card’s annual fee nets you 10,000 miles in return, which means buying miles at ~1.93 cents each.
-Depending on how much you value a mile, the card could potentially pay for itself.
+Paying the principal card’s annual fee nets you 10,000 miles, which means buying miles at ~1.93 cents each.

 How many miles do I earn?